San Francisco, CA

 Galvanize focuses heavily on member, student and guest experience

-Launched to bridge the gap between the tech industry and education, Galvanize has six campuses around the United States, which blend industry and education.
+Launched to bridge the gap between the tech industry and education, Galvanize has over 3,000 members across eight campuses around the United States.
 These spaces are home to Galvanize’s community members: a mix of entrepreneurs, founders, students, teachers, industry partners, and most of all, people motivated to make an impact.

 The front desk is a constant flurry of activity.
-Before Envoy, Lizzy Roberts, Junior Memberships Manager, says the team would have to manually text every Galvanize member individually when they had a visitor.
+Before Envoy, Lizzy Roberts, Membership Manager, says the team would have to manually text every Galvanize member individually when they had a visitor.
 “It was a nightmare,” she said.
-Compared to what they were doing previously, Roberts estimates they’ve saved 30 percent more time with Envoy’s automatic host notifications.
+Compared to what they were doing previously, Lizzy estimates they’ve saved 30 percent more time with Envoy’s automatic host notifications.

-As Galvanize has grown in size, Hess and Suroz’s responsibilities have grown as well.
+As Galvanize has grown in size, Katie and Barbara’s responsibilities have grown as well.
 Since Envoy reduces the time they spend on manual tasks, they can spend more time focusing on what’s most important: taking care of their members.

 Maintain security as the community scales